vdaas/web/README.md

 - When you'd like to create the Pull Request or check update, we recommend you deploy to a staging environment.
-  The deployment for stage env will be done when you craete the PR.
+  The deployment for stage env will be done when you create the PR.
-  If the deployment via Github Actions ends with failed, please deploy from local as below command.
+  If the deployment via Github Actions ends with failed, please deploy manually from local as below command.

   ```bash
   // build files using Vald for stage env